alexandra-simeonova/drafts/getting-started.md

 ## What is Luigi?

-Luigi is an open source JavaScript framework for **micro frontends**.
+Luigi is an open source JavaScript framework for micro frontends.
 It enables you to:
-* create a unified user interface or web application using **Luigi Core**
+* create a **unified user interface** or web application using **Luigi Core**.
-* create micro frontends and connect them to the Luigi Core app using **Luigi Client**
+* create **micro frontends** and connect them to the Luigi Core app using **Luigi Client**.

 ## What are micro frontends?

 Micro frontends are small frontend web applications that are implemented on one global user interface.
 Some of their main benefits are:

 * **breaking up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a unified user experience.
-* **giving individual teams autonomy**: every team in your project can develop their own end-to-end application (micro frontend) which connects to the same Luigi framework.
+* **giving individual teams autonomy**: every team in your project can develop their own end-to-end application which exists on the same core app.
 This gives teams full autonomy over release dates and updates, while also reducing code dependencies.
 * **making your website fast and resilient**: even if a micro frontend underperforms, the main user interface is not affected.
-* **extensibility**: integrate external micro frontends and extend your application with functionality from a 3rd party.
+* **extensibility**: integrate external micro frontends to utilize functions from a 3rd party.
 * **scalability**: add new features with ease without having to rely on only one UI team.
 * **technology agnostic**: each micro frontend can be developed using a different framework without having to synchronize everything with the main application.
 This enables you to quickly react to new trends and adopt new technologies.